 - What am I giving up? (because everything has a cost)

 - How is this consistent or inconsistent with my strategy?

-Here’s my favorite decision framing question: what would have to be true for me to say YES to this request?
-To take that a step further: establish “Yes Criteria.”
-“Yes Criteria” serve as “tests” that will help you decide if a request will be worthwhile.
-Here’s how: identify 1-3 specific tests that have to be met for you to say yes.
-If those tests are not met, you might be more inclined to say no.
+“Yes Criteria” serve as “tests” that will help you decide if a choice will be worthwhile.
+Start by identifying 1-3 specific tests that have to be met for you to say yes.

 “In order for me to say yes to a request it has to:

 - Grow my brand.”

 Now, when a new customer order comes in, she does a quick check of her “Yes Criteria” to quickly prioritize and make saying no more obvious in the moment.